drycc/workflow/src/quickstart/deploy-an-app.md

 ## Deploy an Application

-Deis Workflow supports three different types of applications, Buildpacks, Dockerfiles and Docker Images.
+Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Docker Images.
 Our first application will be a simple Docker Image-based application, so you don't have to wrestle with checking out code.

-Run `deis create` to create a new application on Deis Workflow.
+Run `drycc create` to create a new application on Drycc Workflow.
 If you do not specify a name for your application, Workflow automatically generates a friendly (and sometimes funny) name.

 ```
-$ deis create --no-remote
+$ drycc create --no-remote
 Creating Application... done, created proper-barbecue
-If you want to add a git remote for this app later, use `deis git:remote -a proper-barbecue`
+If you want to add a git remote for this app later, use `drycc git:remote -a proper-barbecue`
 ```

 Our application has been created and named `proper-barbecue`.
-As with the `deis` hostname, any HTTP traffic to `proper-barbecue` will be automatically routed to your application pods by the edge router.
+As with the `drycc` hostname, any HTTP traffic to `proper-barbecue` will be automatically routed to your application pods by the edge router.

 Let's use the CLI to tell the platform to deploy an application and then use curl to send a request to the app:

 ```
-$ deis pull deis/example-go -a proper-barbecue
+$ drycc pull drycc/example-go -a proper-barbecue
 Creating build... done
 $ curl http://proper-barbecue.$hostname
-Powered by Deis
+Powered by Drycc
 ```

 !!! note